Apollo-Blaze/FlowerClassification-SVM/README.md

-# Support Vector Machines Project
+# 🪻Support Vector Machines Project

 Welcome to my Support Vector Machine Project!
 In this project, we will be analyzing the famous Iris flower dataset using Support Vector Machines (SVM).